20 FAQs about data protection.

 Take a look at the Information Commissioner's Code of Practice for employers relating to the monitoring of staff at work.
 Or failing that, take legal advice.
 The Code is quite detailed, but the general principle is that you must make employees aware of how they will be monitored in the workplace (for example, by looking at their telephone, email or internet usage, or monitoring their movements by CCTV or vehicle tracking systems) and use the least intrusive methods of monitoring available to achieve your goals.
 This principle has recently been confirmed by the European Court of Human Rights, which found that a college which monitored an employee's use of the telephone without informing her, breached her right to respect for her private life and correspondence.
 Covert surveillance is allowed only in very limited circumstances, such as where there is suspected criminal activity.
 You will also have to take steps to ensure that you do not fall foul of associated legislation relating to the interception of communications.

 14. Do we have to provide employees (or customers) with copies of the information we hold on them?

 Generally, yes, if they ask for it, so be careful about the information you hold on individuals.
 The 'subject access request' must be in writing, and you must be certain that the person asking for the information is the person who is entitled to see it.
 In most cases, the information must be provided free of charge, and you must respond to the request within one month of receipt (this can be extended by two months for complex or numerous requests).
 There are exemptions which you can use to withhold certain types of information, and you are specifically required to protect the rights of third parties, if they can be identified from the information you are disclosing.
-The Information Commissioner's Office (ICO) publications on their website include a 'good practice' note for small and medium-sized businesses on how to handle 'subject access requests'.
+The Information Commissioner's Office (ICO) has information on its website including a good practice note for small and medium-sized businesses on how to handle subject access requests.

 15. Do we have to provide former employees with copies of the references that we have given about them to third parties?